TheRealAnonymous008/quartz/content/details/computer science/software engineering/design patterns/Mediator.md

 * *Intent*: Define an object that encapsulates how a set of objects interact.
-It promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
+It promotes loose [[Cohesion and Coupling|coupling]] by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
 # Structure
 ![[Mediator.png]]<figcaption> Image from: Gamma, Helm, Johnson, and Vissides </figcaption>